One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: Detailed Related Work

 \textbf{Denoiser-based adversarial defense.} Another well-known defense framework is denoiser-based adversarial defense, which often leverages generative models to shift AEs back to their clean counterparts before feeding them into a classifier.
 In most literature, it is called \emph{adversarial purification} (AP).
 Previous methods mainly focus on exploring the use of more powerful generative models for AP.
-For example, at the early stage of AP, \citet{magnet} propose a two-step process called \emph{MagNet} to remove adversarial noise by first using a detector to discard the detected AEs, and then leveraging the reconstructability of an autoencoder to purify the rest of the examples, which guides AEs towards the manifold of clean data.
-After \emph{MagNet}, \citet{guided_denoiser} design a denoising UNet that can denoise AEs to their clean counterparts by reducing the distance between adversarial and clean data under high-level representations. \citet{defense_gan} use a GAN trained on clean examples to project AEs onto the generator's manifold. \citet{pixel_defend} find that AEs lie in low-probability regions of the image distribution and propose to maximize the probability of a given test example. \citet{self_supervised} focus on training a conditional GAN, which engages in a min-max game with a critic network, to differentiate between adversarial and clean data. \citet{DBLP:conf/icml/YoonHL21} propose to use the denoising score-based model to purify adversarial examples. \citet{diffpure} propose to use diffusion models to remove adversarial noise by gradually adding Gaussian noise to AEs, and then wash out the noise by solving the reverse-time stochastic differential equation.
+For example, at the early stage of AP, \citet{magnet} propose a two-step process called \emph{MagNet}, which first discards detected AEs using a detector, then uses an autoencoder to purify the rest by guiding them toward the manifold of clean data.
+After \emph{MagNet}, \citet{guided_denoiser} design a denoising UNet that can denoise AEs to their clean counterparts by reducing the distance between adversarial and clean data under high-level representations. \citet{defense_gan} use a GAN trained on clean examples to project AEs onto the generator's manifold. \citet{pixel_defend} find that AEs lie in low-probability regions of the image distribution and propose to maximize the probability of a given test example. \citet{self_supervised} focus on training a conditional GAN, which engages in a min-max game with a critic network, to differentiate between adversarial and clean data. \citet{DBLP:conf/icml/YoonHL21} propose to use the denoising score-based model to purify adversarial examples. \citet{diffpure} propose to use diffusion models to remove adversarial noise by gradually adding Gaussian noise to AEs, and then wash out the noise by solving the reverse-time stochastic differential equation. \citet{zhou2023eliminating} propose to utilize complementary masks to disrupt adversarial noise and employs guided denoising models to recover robust and predictive representations from the masked samples.
 The success of recent AP methods often relies on the assumption that there will be a pre-trained generative model that can precisely estimate the probability density of the CEs \citep{DBLP:conf/icml/YoonHL21, diffpure}.
 However, even powerful generative models (e.g., diffusion models) may have an inaccurate density estimation, leading to unsatisfactory performance \citep{chen2023robust}.
 By contrast, instead of estimating probability densities, our method directly minimizes the distributional discrepancies between AEs and CEs, leveraging the fact that identifying distributional discrepancies is simpler and more feasible than estimating density. \citet{nayak2023data} propose to use MMD as a regularizer during the training of the denoiser.
 Different from their work, we use an optimized version of MMD (i.e., MMD-OPT), which is more sensitive to adversarial attacks.
-Furthermore, the MMD-OPT serves not only as a `guider' during training to help minimize the distributional discrepancy between AEs and CEs, but also a `detector' that helps distinguish AEs and CEs.
+Furthermore, the MMD-OPT not only acts as a \emph{guiding signal} to minimize the distributional discrepancy between AEs and CEs, but also acts as a \emph{discriminator} to distinguish between CEs and AEs, which \emph{kills two birds with one stone}.